Book your ferry from BRINDISI with NetFerry!

 Dreaming of a holiday ?
 Get on a ferry from Brindisi using ferry search service by NetFerry.
 This website provides you with all of the information you need on sea routes, timetables, tariffs and crossing times for the ferry crossings from Brindisi.

 Brindisi has connections with Durres, Saranda and Vlore (Albania) and Igoumenitsa and Patras (Greece) and Corfu, Paxos, Sami/Kefalonia and Zakynthos (Ionian Islands).
-The lines between Brindisi and any other destination are provided by 4 sailing companies that partner with NetFerry online services (European Ferries, European Seaways, Grimaldi Lines and Red Star) offering 45 weekly sailings and travel times ranging from 5 hours to 19 hours (typically afternoon and evening boardings).
+The lines between Brindisi and any other destination are provided by 3 sailing companies that partner with NetFerry online services (A-ships Management, European Ferries and Grimaldi Lines) offering 24 weekly sailings and travel times ranging from 6 hr 31 min to 17 hours (typically afternoon and evening boardings).

 Have you already decided on your destination?
 Select your accommodation on board now and travel with NetFerry!